The Ultimate Guide to Cheddar Cheese: History, Types, and Uses

 2. Medium Cheddar

 Aged for around six months, medium cheddar offers a balance between mild and sharp varieties.
-It has a firmer texture and a slightly more pronounced flavor, ideal for those who want a bit more intensity without overwhelming sharpness.
+It has a firmer texture and a slightly more pronounced flavour, ideal for those who want a bit more intensity without overwhelming sharpness.

 3. Sharp Cheddar